Kong/docs.konghq.com/app/konnect/getting-started/access-beta.md

     2. In the **Access Code** field, enter the code provided in your invitation email.

+## Reset Password

+You can recover a forgotten password from the Konnect landing page.

+1. Access {{site.konnect_product_name}} at [https://khcp.konghq.com/](https://khcp.konghq.com/).

+2. Click **Forgot your password?**.

+3. Enter your email address and click **Recover Password**.

+4. From your email, follow the link to reset the password.

+    The new password must be 8 characters long and contain at least two of the
+    following: a lowercase letter, an uppercase letter, or a special character.

 ## Summary and Next Steps

-In this topic, you created a Konnect beta account.
+In this topic, you created a Konnect beta account, or reset a password if you forgot it.
 Next, [configure a Service Version and implement it with a Route](/konnect/getting-started/configure-service).